iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
+- We have upgraded testnet to `v1.0.0-rc`.
+This version introduces native staking on IoTeX chain.
 - We have upgraded testnet and mainnet to `v0.11.1`.
 A blocker indexer racing issue is fixed.
 The breaking changes which will  still be activated on mainnet at block height 4478761.
 - We have upgraded testnet and mainnet to `v0.11.0`.
 This version introduces delegates probation.
 It contains breaking changes which will be activated on mainnet at block height 4478761.
 - We have upgraded testnet to `v0.11.0-rc`.
 This version introduces probation.